Creating a start-up as a researcher: finding your target market

-how to bring your innovations to the right market while minimizing your risks.
+Discover how to bring your innovations to the right market while limiting your risks.

 Creating a start-up when you're a researcher: a demanding but exciting path